SuryanshTiwari2003/Data-base-for-fall-detection--/README.md

 The database is for the module, for developing and testing a application of graphene based wearable electronics

 A  basic testing file is also provided for the validation of the data

+Now a model is to be created for the use in the application